-- Although the default name value for the X, Y and Z fields are respectively x, y, and z, these values can be changed.
-For example, X-Field parameter can be specified as longitude, the Y-Field parameter as latitude, and the Z-Field parameter as altitude or height.
+- Although the default name value for the X, Y, and Z fields are respectively x, y, and z, these values can be changed.
+For example, the X-Field parameter can be specified as longitude, the Y-Field parameter as latitude, and the Z-Field parameter as altitude or height.

 A descriptive name for the processor used for reference in GeoEvent Manager.